Poll: NY Dems favor Sanders, Bloomberg

 Monday’s poll was released after Sanders’ win in the Nevada caucuses on Saturday, which cemented his front-runner status — for now.

-In Monday’s poll, Sanders was followed by 21 percent of support from New York Democrats for Bloomberg.
+In Monday’s poll, Sanders was followed by 21% of support from New York Democrats for Bloomberg.
 The span, however, is within the poll’s margin of error of plus or minus 6.6 points.

-Biden was favored by 13 percent of New York Democrats followed by Massachusetts Sen. Elizabeth Warren, who was selected by 11 percent of Democrats polled.
+Biden was favored by 13% of New York Democrats followed by Massachusetts Sen. Elizabeth Warren, who was selected by 11% of Democrats polled.

 Biden is supported by much of the Democratic establishment including Gov. Andrew M. Cuomo, although Cuomo hasn’t yet made a formal endorsement.
 Cuomo shared the stage with the former Delaware senator several times when Biden was the front-runner.